jmdejong/brokkenize/brokken_style_guide.md

     GOOD: `std::cout << '\n'`.
       - Using `"\n"` is slower, as this results in a null-terminated string being created first.
 - avoid nontrivial computations inside `std::cout`, because these reduce readability.

+### Avoid using `std::endl`

+It also flushes the stream, and thefore is slow.
+Usually, this is not needed.
+Use `'\n'` instead.

+### Don't read a whole file at once:

+Instead, read sections (lines, words, whatever makes sense for the task at hand), then process this section, and then read the next one.
+This has far lower memory usage (i.e. constant, instead of depending on the file size).

 ## Strings